IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 the host MUST abandon and consider that there is no additional PvD information.
 If the HTTP status of the answer is between 300 and 399, inclusive, it MUST follow the redirection(s).
-If the HTTP status of the answer is between 200 and 299, inclusive, the host MAY get a file containing a single JSON object.
+If the HTTP status of the answer is between 200 and 299, inclusive, the response is expected to be a single JSON object.

 After retrieval of the PvD Additional Information, hosts MUST remember the last Sequence Number value received in the RA including the same